ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter34.md

 “That’s right,” said Wèi WúXiàn.
 “If GūsūLán had responded to them, I’m afraid that there would be endless back-and-forth arguments between GūsūLán and the MòlíngSū clan.”

-In a dispute between a larger clan and a smaller one, no matter what the outcome would be, people would regard the GūsūLán and MòlíngSū clans as equal, which would lower GūsūLán’s status while raising the status of the MòlíngSū clan.
+In a dispute between a larger sect and a smaller one, no matter what the outcome would be, people would regard the GūsūLán and MòlíngSū sects as equal, which would lower the GūsūLán sect's status while raising the status of the MòlíngSū sect.

 Furthermore, no matter how you would deal with it, you would be accused of bullying the weak clan.

-Wèi WúXiàn resumed, “So, it’s better to ignore them and let those rumours fade away.
+Wèi WúXiàn resumed, “So, it’s better to ignore them.
+Eventually, those rumours will fade away.

-“Those who gather and enjoy watching the show will be disappointed if there is no show to watch and will soon get bored, and, eventually, they will start to disperse.
+“Those who gather to enjoy watching the show will be disappointed when they find out that there is none.
+They will soon get bored and, eventually, will start to disperse.

-“As for the rumours of the MòlíngSū’s Night Hunting territory, GūsūLán doesn’t need to seize it, and, in fact, everyone knows it.”
+“As for the rumours of the MòlíngSū sect’s Night Hunting territory, everyone knows that the GūsūLán sect doesn’t need to take it.”

-Jīn Líng then wondered, “Why don’t the rumours about GūsūLán go out of control?
+Jīn Líng then wondered, “Why don't the rumours about the GūsūLán sect escalate?
 Last month, people were gossiping about GūsūLán.
 But now, they’re no longer talking about it.”

 “It’s probably because they still need GūsūLán to get rid of evil spirits and demons.
 Unlike me, who is a little bit inactive,” said Wèi WúXiàn.

 “Besides,” he went on while smiling to himself, “for more than twenty years, I have gained notoriety for being a dreadful opponent, and it’s almost impossible to change it in people’s minds.”

-“It saddens you that you can’t change the way people see you?”
-Jīn Líng asked, then realised that it was a stupid question.
+“Does it sadden you that you can’t change the way people see you?”
+Jīn Líng asked.
+Then he realised how foolish his question was.
 With Wèi WúXiàn’s personality, he would certainly reply, “I don’t care.”

 However, Wèi WúXiàn said, “What makes me sad is the fact that Lán Zhàn is also dragged into this mess.”
 He looked a little bit down after saying that.